jun-inoue/orthoscope/README.md

 ### Tree Estimation

 To estimate 2nd gene trees, orthogroup members and outgroups should be selected from the rearranged NJ tree.
-Subsequently, selected sequences is re-aligned and subjected to codon-partitioned ML analysis.
-The downloaded pipeline conduct this procedure automatically.
+Subsequently, selected sequences are aligned and subjected to codon-partitioned ML analysis.
+The downloaded pipeline conducts this process automatically.
 - Selected sequences are aligned using MAFFT (Katoh et al. 2005).
 - Multiple sequence alignments are trimmed by removing poorly aligned regions using TRIMAL 1.2 (Capella-Gutierrez et al. 2009) with the option “gappyout.”
 - Corresponding cDNA sequences are forced onto the amino acid alignment using PAL2NAL (Suyama et al. 2006) to generate nucleotide alignments for later comparative analysis.